uvic-cisur/intermahp/README.md

 <a name = "ref-who-gsrah">\[4\]</a> World Health Organization.
 Global status report on alcohol and health, 2018.
 World Health Organization, 2018.
 [Link](http://www.who.int/substance_abuse/publications/global_alcohol_report/en/)

 <a name = "ref-royston-book">\[5\]</a> Royston, Patrick, and Willi Sauerbrei.
 Multivariable model-building: a pragmatic approach to regression anaylsis based on fractional polynomials for modelling continuous variables.
 Vol. 777.
 John Wiley & Sons, 2008.

-### Not yet public

-The remotely available version of InterMAHP hosted on shinyapps.io is not yet public.
-Release date October 5th.